The Picture Show

 The militant Islamic group Hamas, which controls Gaza and is currently battling the Israeli military, relies heavily on the tunnel trade for government revenues.
 Taxes are estimated to bring in as much as $750 million a year, according to National Geographic.

 The Palestinians long imported parts to build their own rockets, which have traditionally traveled only a few miles into southern Israel.
-But in this round of fighting, the Palestinians have fired rockets that landed near Tel Aviv and Jerusalem, more than 40 miles away.
+But in this round of fighting, the Palestinians have fired rockets that landed near Tel Aviv, more than 40 miles away.